Its-Alex/flatsharing/README.md

 Then all services run in a container

-You can fetch then with shared port in [`docker-compose.yml`](/docker-compose.yml)
+You can fetch service with shared port in [`docker-compose.yml`](/docker-compose.yml)

-When you build a service it's auto-refresh in container
+When you build a service it's auto-refreshed in the container

 ## Features